The Building of a Collection

 Robert Mapplethorpe and Samuel J. Wagstaff, Jr., 1974

-Alice's passion for photography and her collecting knowledge became a springboard for a second career as an educator, teaching workshops to both collectors and photographers about the fine art photography marketplace.
+Alice's passion for photography and her collecting knowledge became a springboard for a third career as an educator, teaching workshops to both collectors and photographers about the fine art photography marketplace.
 She is on Faculty at Christie’s Education, the ICP (International Center of Photography) School, and Maine Media Workshops + College.
 As an advisor, Alice helps collectors with purchases by researching, vetting and acting as 'protector' before a sale takes place.
 She’s worked with close to 40 galleries globally and placed roughly 75 photographs in private collections.
 Similarly, she advises photographers on how to access the marketplace and improve their communications skills.
-Over 700 collectors, photographers, museum trustees (and their children), members of museum acquisition and exhibition committees, gallery owners, private art advisors, art appraisers and corporate retirees have cycled through her workshops or engaged her advising services.
+Nearly 1,000 collectors, photographers, museum trustees (and their children), members of museum acquisition and exhibition committees, gallery owners, private art advisors, art appraisers and corporate retirees have cycled through her workshops or engaged her advising services.

 While Alice doesn’t represent any specific artist or individual gallery, she has created deep, personal, long-term relationships across the entire constellation of photography professionals.
 Alice is unique, honest and unbiased.
-As a collector, she shares insider tips in order to nurture the next generation of collectors.
+As a collector, she shares insider tips in order to nurture (and protect) the next generation of collectors.
 Guiding her clients and students with this simple rule: “Buy with your heart.
 Then buy with your brain.
 But never buy with your ears.”

 Alice Sachs Zimet Holding ‘Tiny’ by Mary Ellen Mark, 2020